dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 - Imgsz = Image resolution of each image (can be adjusted at a higher computational expense)
 - device = 0 - which GPU its training on

+### Monitor GPU Usage
+- If your training sessions demands more computaional power than capable, your computer will crash!
+Lowering the batch size is the best solution I have found.
+Avoid going higher than XGB-4GB (X is your total available).

 Now, depending on your GPU, it should only take 5-20 minutes to train on 1800 (out of 3000) images with 100 epochs.
 I recommend training on 1000 epochs, and adding an early stop at the end:
 ```python
 ...*words*.yaml patience=100
 ```